franflorido/COVID-19SpainDataVisualization/README.md

   </body>
 </html>
 ```
-As you can see the buttons are inserter inside the body function.
+As you can see the buttons are inserted inside the body function.

 ### src/communities.ts: